Calrizer/Greenifier/README.md

 # Greenifier
-Smashes The Black Grass Bug On Imported MCRegion PocketMine Worlds!
+Smashes The Black Grass Bug On Imported MCRegion PocketMine Worlds For A 10,000 Block Radius!

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 How To Install: